You do want a fast website, right? Most of us do.

 The two test sites were designed to be technically similar, not identical design-wise.

-You can peruse the two test sites here:
+You can see the two test sites here:

 Yup, neither are design beauties: none of them will win a beauty contest:)